Can Menopause Cause a Metallic Taste in the Mouth? Let’s Find Out!

 Metallic Taste in the Mouth

-During perimenopause and menopause, some women experience a phenomenon called dysgeusia- a distortion of the sense of taste[1].
+During perimenopause and menopause journey, some women experience a phenomenon called dysgeusia- a distortion of the sense of taste[1].
 Dysguesia can make certain foods, or even your own saliva, taste unusually bitter, sweet, sour, or, in this case, metallic.
 According to the women I’ve talked to about this phenomenon, this type of dysgeusia is often described as a taste of iron or tin.

 Causes of Metallic Taste in the Mouth Due to Menopause